zhfly021/zhfly021/README.md

-- 🌱 I know a little about Java development and big data, and I am currently learning AI.
+- 🌱 I know a little about Java development and Big Data, and I am currently learning AI.
 - 😄 A graduate student who dreams of becoming a Geek and is working hard for it.

+- 🔭 I am looking for a 2024 summer internship in Big Data development, Java development, and AI research and development.

-- 🔭 loading…
+- ⚡ loading…